eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ## AI Model Encryption support

-For ensuring inference integrity and providing copyright protection of deep-learning models on edge devices, Kura provides decryption capabilites for trained models to be served through the Triton Server.
+For ensuring inference integrity and providing copyright protection of deep-learning models on edge devices, Kura provides decryption capabilities for trained models to be served through the Triton Server.

 ### How it works